 We always recommend spending a little more and buying travel insurance to protect you against financial loss in case of emergency or unplanned circumstances.
 Things happen: you or a family member gets sick and you’re unable to travel at the last minute (and hotel/dive packages are almost never refundable once paid for).
 Weather prevents you getting to the airport and you miss your flight, and you have to buy another ticket.
 You miss a connection and arrive two days later than planned.
 An airline cancels your flight, and you incur unplanned hotel expenses.
 An emergency back home forces you to cut your trip short.
 Your luggage is lost and you have to buy new clothes to wear.
 You get sick and have to go the hospital, and your home insurance doesn’t cover all your expenses.
 All these and more happen every single day, and travel insurance would cover these circumstances.
 Check what the policy covers before buying, of course – travel insurance isn’t perfect, but the more expensive and the more complex the trip, the more important it becomes.
 Travel packages can cost thousands of dollars, and route deviations can get very expensive.
 Please protect yourself in case of emergency!

-Very rare in the Cayman Islands – the policemen don’t even carry guns.
-But take sensible precautions… as you would anywhere.
+Very rare in the Cayman Islands, But take sensible precautions… as you would anywhere.
 Don’t leave valuable lying around, and don’t flash large amounts of cash in public.
 Your hotel has a safe-deposit service for your valuables – take advantage of this, for your own peace of mind.

 EATING AND DRINKING